 Personal alarms can be highly effective, and there are many such devices for lone workers out there.
 However, if you’re serious about taking care of your employees, an additional layer of business security is likely to be necessary to create a safe working environment.

 Here are three physical security solutions for your office, warehouse or studio which you can implement to keep lone workers safe.

 Zone your burglar alarm systems

-Your building is no doubt full of valuable equipment and documents which you need to keep safe, and no commercial property should be without a reliable security system.
+Your building is no doubt full of valuable equipment and documents that you need to keep safe, and no commercial property should be without a reliable security system.
+By installing a monitored alarm, you can ensure the safety of your commercial building.
 But with lone workers on site, you can’t enable that alarm, right?
 Wrong.

 Zoning your alarm system will give your workers full control over which areas of your workspace are to be enabled or disabled, allowing them to move about their space without fear of triggering a sensor, but maintaining confidence that other work environments are secured.
 Zoning your alarm systems also allows workers to track where a sensor has been triggered, and respond accordingly.